 You Need to Calm Down, Google Ads

-2022 brought So.
+So.
 Much.
 Change.
 While we won’t cover everything, here’s a quick recap of the big stuff.

 Expanded Text Ads (ETAs) are no longer supported.